Updates

 Maypole and May Queen Procession

-A picture that has recently come to light is print from a Magic Lantern slide labelled "Maypole Procession at Kingston-upon-Thames".
+A picture that has recently come to light is print from a Magic Lantern slide labeled "Maypole Procession at Kingston-upon-Thames".
+This is probably from the 1911 Coronation Pageant in Home Park (Hampton Court Park).

 In the foreground is a May Queen dressed in white in a white four wheel trap pulled by 10 costumed people and preceded by at least one more person in costume.